marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### Budget

-For budget, we use 2 resource groups as budget scope, with budget amount $1000 USD.
-And different contact option were shown in code below.
+For budget, we use 2 resource groups as budget scope, with a budget amount of USD 1000.
+Different contact options are shown in code below.

 ```
 # budget.tf